 The building's charm lies in its highly decorative timbers, windows and adornments, all of which have been added through each evolution of the building.
 Every little detail portrays the wealth and status of those who once lived here.

-Our skilled team is busy with various conservation and refurbishment works, including:
+Our skilled team was busy with various conservation and refurbishment works, including:

 - Re-servicing (including an electrical re-wire and new heating system)